 10.07.14.22

-[.23] .22 Admission [Requirements] Payment.

-If an assisted living program requires payment of funds before admission, the funds shall be fully refundable unless the assisted living program discloses, in writing, what portion is not refundable.

 10.07.14.24

 .24 Resident Agreement — General Requirements and Nonfinancial Content.

-A. Except as provided in §E of this regulation, for a person admitted for other than short-term residential care, the resident or resident shall sign, before or at the time of admission, a resident agreement(1) Is a clear and complete reflection of commitments agreed to by the parties, and the actual practices that will occur in the assisted living program;
+A. Except as provided in §E of this regulation, for a person admitted for other than short-term residential care, the resident or resident agent [] and the assisted living manager or designee shall sign, before or at the time of admission, a resident agreement that:(1) Is a clear and complete reflection of commitments agreed to by the parties, and the actual practices that will occur in the assisted living program;

 (2) Is accurate, precise, easily understood, legible, readable, and written in plain English;